11 Surprising Health Benefits of Singing

 According to an article in The Guardian, singing to babies helps prepare their brains for language.
 Music is just as important as teaching reading and writing at a young age to prevent language problems later in life.
 If you enjoy writing your own lyrics, honing this talent can improve your ability to communicate in different ways!

-Singing increases your ability to appreciate other singers
+Singing increases your ability to appreciate accomplished singers

 Sometimes, you don’t realize how difficult something is until you try it yourself.
 As you grow from an amateur to an intermediate student and beyond, you’ll be looking to the masters for inspiration.
 You might even find a new style of music to appreciate that you wouldn’t normally listen to!

 The delights of singing go beyond merely enjoying the beauty of your own vocal talent.
 All of these health benefits of singing may make you want to join a choir or start taking voice lessons right away!
-If so, don’t hesitate to get started – have fun with it, and do you what you enjoy!
+It doesn’t matter whether you become a world-class singer or not; have fun with it, and do you what you enjoy!

 Additional Singing Resources